 Founded in 1972, IBEFA (formerly NAEFA) is a non-profit, international, scholarly organization dedicated to the study of banking, economic, and financial issues in countries and across the global economy and financial markets.

 Section 1.
 The name of this Association shall be the International Banking, Economics, and Finance Association.
 Its acronym shall be IBEFA.

 Section 2.
-The Association is a non-governmental, international, global in interest, autonomous, scientific organization open to academicians and practitioners with interest in the study of banking, economics, financial economics, financial markets, and financial issues.
+The Association is a non-governmental, international, autonomous, scientific organization open to academicians and practitioners with interest in the study of banking, economics, financial economics, financial markets, and financial-sector policy issues.